 Rock ‘n’ Roll

 Ever watch a musical act set up and break down for a performance?
 There are hundreds of feet of cables and cords to deal with.
 Packbands make managing all of those cords and cables muuuuch easier.
+Colour coordinating your cables is another way in which you can make these processes easier, which can be done with the help of printed cables.

 On a recent trek up Kilimanjaro, Packbands served double-duty: hold rolled clothing in the luggage on the plane and on the trail?
 Packbands keep hiking poles, a hat and extra clothing secured to the backpack and within easy reach.